The home loan market is burgeoning with different products, interest rates, packages, features, add-ons, terms, and conditions.

 Guarantee home loans (sometimes called family guarantee or guarantor loans) involve parents using some of the equity in their current property to help their children pay for a home deposit.

-3. Equity release mortgages
+4. Equity release or reverse mortgages

-Equity release mortgages are also known as reverse mortgages.
-With an equity release mortgage, people over 55 can use the equity in their homes to borrow money, either as a lump sum, line of credit or regular income.
+Equity release mortgages are also commonly referred to as reverse mortgages.
+With these types of mortgages, people over 55 can use the equity in their homes to borrow money, either as a lump sum, line of credit, or to provide regular income.

-You don’t have to pay any interest on an equity release mortgage, but it does compound over time and is added to your loan balance.
-You should generally speak to a financial advisor before taking out this type of loan.
+Borrowers don't have to pay any interest on an equity release mortgage, but it does compound over time and continues to be added to the loan balance.

 Home loans can be harder to get for low-income families, but not impossible.
 While there is no such thing as low-income home loans, you can boost your chances of being approved for a home loan by: